cmoulang/pico_atomvga_dmbdev/README.md

 This repository contains the firmware for the AtomVgaSid project for the Acorn ATOM micro.
 It does two things:

 1. Provides VGA output for the Acorn ATOM.
-This emulates the MC6847 VDG chip and supports all of the original ATOM text and graphics modes plus a number of different fonts inlcuding lower case and a rather useful 80 column mode.
+This emulates the MC6847 VDG chip and supports all of the original ATOM text and graphics modes plus a number of different fonts including lower case and a rather useful 80 column mode.

 2. Provides a SID emulation.
 The Commodore 64 SID was never part of the Acorn ATOM but various later expansion boards added the ability to drive a SID chip.
 There is also a Godil based FPGA implementation of a SID.